UNIFORMS & STORE INFO

 Three ways.
 Walker line, car line or after school program line.
 At the ice cream social, you will tell your teacher how your child will get home on the first day, and on most days after that.
 Change in schedule?
 No problem.
 Email your teacher.
 Truly not a big deal.

-You will get a message from LivingTree in mid June notifying you of your teacher for the 2019-2020 school year.
+You will get a message from LivingTree in middle of June notifying you of your teacher for the 2020-2021 school year.

 All the kinder teachers are amazing. #truth.
 They are all great and you really can’t go wrong.
 So, don’t sweat this at all.

 Likely, yes.
-Most teachers rely on several moms to help with event throughout the year.
+Most teachers rely on several parents to help with event throughout the year.
 Your teacher will tell you more about this at the Open House in September.

 Yes!
 The week before school begins there will be an ice cream social.
 This is where the kids get to go into the classroom and meet their teacher.
 Try not to miss this, especially for the real littles.
 She will give you some valuable information that day and it’s a good way to calm those first day jitters (both yours and theirs).